shivaninauni/The-differences-between-PDO-threads-and-PCL-threads/README.md

 Each thread lift procedure starts by using local anaesthesia to anesthetize the targeted area(s).
 Then, a cannula (also known as a needle) is utilized to place the threads beneath the skin.
 Your physician manipulates the threads until they achieve the amount of lift you want.
 The entire procedure usually is less than an hour and you are able to return to work right away.

-The most important thing is the kind of suture used by your <a href="https://laboderm-skin.com/rejuran-healer-trueskin-essence/" rel=nofollow>return healer</a> .
+The most important thing is the kind of suture used by your <a href="https://laboderm-skin.com/glamour-pdo-threads/" rel=nofollow>pdo threads</a> .
 Sutures are available in a variety of kinds, offering doctors greater options to provide better treatment:

 Barbed (anchoring) threads are threads that gather skin cells to create the appearance of lifting.
 They are typically placed on the hairline and are used to pull back skin with a gentle pull.
 Barbed threads that are thinner can assist in lifting the breasts and buttocks.